blu-sta/HK-Rando-4-Log-Display/README.md

 ### Top bar
 Shows the mode and seed \
-Also displays randomiser files that cannot be found
+Also displays randomiser files that cannot be found or fail to load

 ### Helper Tab - Locations